sumitdighe/VRTS_uconnect_hackathon_2024/README.md

 ### **Installation Steps**

 To run the Anomaly Detection System, follow these steps:
-1. Install the required Python packages:
+1. Install the required Python packages: <br>
   !pip install streamlit, pycaret, streamlit_lottie, pytz

 2. Create a file named app.py and add all your code in this file.

 3. Execute the command in a terminal or shell environment, it will retrieve and display the public IPv4 address of the machine.
-Copy the address generated in the tunnel website <br>
+Copy the address generated in the tunnel website: <br>
   !wget -q -O - ipv4.icanhazip.com

 5. Run the Streamlit app and localtunnel for exposing the web application: <br>